Sign up to our Newsletter

 2. Is It Hard to Get Into the Chicago Law School?

-Yes, it’s relatively hard to get into UChicago Law School considering the 17.9% acceptance rate.
-However, a perfected application can help boost your chances: try not to get too hung up on statistics.
+Yes, it’s relatively hard to get into UChicago Law School considering the 14.2% acceptance rate.
+However, a perfected application can help boost your chances; try not to get too hung up on statistics.

 3. What GPA Do I Need to Get Into the University of Chicago Law School?

-There is no exact GPA you need for UChicago Law, but you should strive for an undergraduate GPA of 3.91 or higher to be considered a more competitive applicant.
+There is no exact GPA you need for UChicago Law, but you should strive for an undergraduate GPA of 3.94 or higher to be considered a more competitive applicant.
+Anything lower will fall below the median GPA of past successful students.

 4. What Is a Good LSAT Score for the University of Chicago Law School?

 Anything above the median LSAT score of admitted students would be a great LSAT score for UChicago.
-A great goal would be a score between 172 and 180.
+A great goal would be 173.

 5. How Many Students Does UChicago Law Admit?